Brain Tumors in Children

 tests and other tests.
 And your child may see other healthcare providers for problems

 from the tumor or from treatment.
-For example, your child may see an eye doctor (ophthalmologist)
+For instance, your child may see an eye care provider

 Your child may need therapy to help with movement and muscle strength.
 This may be